rishabh2011/NFT-Preview-Card---HTML-CSS-Project/README.md

 As it turns out, there are a variety of ways to achieve the design one is looking for using css.
 As such I feel like maybe my code could have been more clean and affective?
 Maybe there is no guideline as to how to approach a design.
 If it works it works?
 Experience will tell.

 I have yet to learn about responsive CSS.
-This site currently does not work properly for mobile devices.
+This site currently works properly only on 1080p displays.
 Will update this once I learn responsive css.

 ### Useful resources